TakutoYoshikai/tsystem-core/README.md

 tsystem can save install commands of any software as migration files.
 Saving changes, updating, fetching changes are by one command.

+tsystem has minimum features. **You can get great hacking environment by continuing to add features on your tsystem.
+This is a framework for it.**
 ## ✓ Prerequisites
 * Ubuntu 20.04
 * Ubuntu 20.10